Home

 Contributors: Kristian Lytje, Jeppe Breum Jacobsen, Jan Skov Pedersen

 Black: SAXS data.
 Red: fit from EM map using AUSAXS.
-The grey shape is the optimized structure.
+The grey shape is a contour of the calculated EM structure which agrees best with the SAXS data.
 The atomic structure is shown in orange.
 From: https://doi.org/10.1107/S2059798324005497

 Before you start

-(1) The AUSAXS software (free, no installation).
+(1) The AUSAXS software.

 (2) Python (including numpy, scipy, and matplotlib) to visualize the results.

 (3) A qualitative understanding of SAXS data is advantageous, but not required.
-See for example Tutorial: Primary Data analysis. - Expectations:
+See for example Tutorial: Primary Data analysis.

 Learning outcomes